webplatform/docs/apis/file/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The File API allows a developer to use javascript to access the contents and local path of a file uploaded from the input file widget.
 This enables the developer to build a javascript frontend that allows the website to show a preview of the file uploaded.
 By using the File API, the developer can also enable a user to upload files via drag-and-drop.
 Prior to the File API, functionalities like these can only be accomplished via Flash or other plugins.'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: FileAPI
+  - FileAPI
 uri: apis/file

 ---
 ## Summary

 The File API allows a developer to use javascript to access the contents and local path of a file uploaded from the input file widget.
 This enables the developer to build a javascript frontend that allows the website to show a preview of the file uploaded.
 By using the File API, the developer can also enable a user to upload files via drag-and-drop.
 Prior to the File API, functionalities like these can only be accomplished via Flash or other plugins.

-API Name
-:   Summary

 [Blob](/apis/file/Blob)
 :   The **Blob** object represents immutable raw data.
 It provides a method to slice data objects between ranges of bytes into further chunks of raw data.